LuiseFreese/LuiseFreese/README.md

 * 💻 I work as an independent M365 Consultant and Low Code Dev
 * 🌍 I am based in Germany, but traveling the world
 * 🤯 BUMMER!
-IT'S COVID!
-I traveled the world in the pre-Covid19 world.
+IT'S COVID! -I traveled the world in the pre-Covid19 phase.
 Now I am at home and talk 8 hours straight into my monitor.
 After that, I start working 🤣.
 * 🎉 I am awarded as a Microsoft MVP Office Apps & Services
 * ✅ I am a member of the [Microsoft 365 Patterns and Practices team](https://aka.ms/m365pnp) and help people extending Microsoft 365
 * ✍ You will find my blog at https://m365princess.com where I share what I learn